tibc_logo_white

 Lower Mainland/Southwest

-The Lower Mainland/Southwest is B.C.’s most populous region, home to over 2.8 million people, about 61 per cent of the provincial population.
-This dynamic metropolitan area offers economic opportunities, a mild climate, an active lifestyle, and all the amenities of a vibrant urban centre.
+The Lower Mainland/Southwest is B.C.’s most populous region.
+This dynamic metropolitan area offers numerous economic opportunities, a mild climate, an active lifestyle, and a vibrant urban centre.

 • Key Cities: Vancouver, Surrey, Burnaby, Richmond